-ALIA’s Aboriginal and Torres Strait Islander Expert Advisory Group (EAG) was formed in March 2022 (read the ALIA media release here), bringing together seven LIS professionals based in different places and library and information sectors across Australia, with a wealth of knowledge, expertise and experience.
+The ALIA Aboriginal and Torres Strait Islander Expert Group (ATSIEG) advises the ALIA Board on matters and engagement relating to Indigenous colleagues in the library and information sector in Australia, and seeks to ensure that Aboriginal and Torres Strait Islander voices from the sector and across Australia are better heard.
+The group was first formed for a temporary two-year term from March 2022 (read the ALIA media release here), bringing together LIS professionals based in different places and library and information sectors across Australia, with a wealth of knowledge, expertise and experience.
+In February 2025, ATSIEG became a permanent ALIA Group (read the news post here).

-ALIA Vice President Clare Thorpe acts as the group’s ALIA Board liaison.
-The EAG currently meets quarterly online or in person to develop an agenda for ALIA's future work to support First Nations workers in the profession.
-This includes providing advice to the ALIA Board on options for models for ongoing governance for the EAG, as well as investigating ways to advance the recommendations in the National Survey on Aboriginal and Torres Strait Islander Employment in Australian Libraries.
+ALIA Board Director Karina Lamb acts as the group’s ALIA Board liaison.
+The group provided advice to the ALIA Board for an ongoing Indigenous Governance Framework for the Expert Group, which was endorsed in late 2024.
+The ALIA ATSIEG currently meets quarterly online or in person to pursue an implementation plan of work for 2025 supporting First Nations workers in the profession, following the Indigenous Governance Framework.
+Together, the ALIA Board and members of ATSIEG will seek ways to advance the recommendations in the National Survey on Aboriginal and Torres Strait Islander Employment in Australian Libraries.

 State National